 SCAD Fashion Show has come and gone.
 During one fabulous night under the bright lights of the runway, up-and-coming designers finally showcased their amazing collections.
 What transpired before their designs hit the runway?
 What of the countless hours they invested in that moment of grace?
 Student designers, including Molly Sayers, enjoy a standing ovation after SCAD Fashion Show.

-I first met Marv Graff (M.F.A., fibers, 2015) while studying abroad at Savannah College of Art and Design in Lacoste.
+I first met Marv Graff (M.F.A., fibers, 2015) while studying abroad at the Savannah College of Art and Design in Lacoste.
 His unique eye for fashion left quite an impression.
+(The Metropolitan Museum of Art clearly was equally impressed by Marv, having added a tunic he created to the permanent collection of The Costume Institute.)
+Marv creates his garments using one of a kind found objects, and the antique markets of Provence were a treasure trove for his creativity.

 Space.
 Invariably, it’s the object of focus for artists and designers, and often times the basis for their inspiration.
 This is definitely true for the spaces we’ll feature in our series Studio Logic, exploring the studios of professional artists and designers.
 For the first installment we travel to Brooklyn, where powerhouse duo Trish Andersen (B.F.A., fibers, 2005) and Maureen Walsh (B.F.A., fibers, 2004) set up the multi-disciplinary design studio Domestic Construction.